Black Bart (outlaw): Copycat robber

-That wasn't worth the robbin.

 Detective Hume was called to examine the note.
 After comparing it with the handwriting of genuine Black Bart poetry, he declared the new holdup was the work of a copycat criminal.

 Rumors and theories

-Victoria Tudor, the Marysville Cemetery Commissioner has said Boles had lived in Marysville, California in late life, working as a pharmacist.
-It is believed his grave is located in the Marysville Cemetery in Marysville.
-Black Bart is also rumored to have been buried in an unmarked grave in the Knights Landing Cemetery in Knights Landing, California.
-Johnny Thacker, a Wells Fargo detective who had participated in Boles's arrest, said in 1897 that he knew Boles to have gone to live in Japan.
+Victoria Tudor, the Marysville Cemetery Commissioner has said Boles had lived in Marysville, California in later life, working as a pharmacist.
+Boles is rumored to have been buried in an unmarked grave in the Knights Landing Cemetery in Knights Landing, California.
+Johnny Thacker, a Wells Fargo detective who had participated in Boles's arrest, said in 1897 that he believed Boles had gone to live in Japan.

 Verses

 Boles, like many of his contemporaries, read dime novel–style serial adventure stories which appeared in local newspapers.
 In the early 1870s, the Sacramento Union ran a story called The Case of Summerfield by Caxton (a pseudonym of William Henry Rhodes).
 In the story, the villain dressed in black and had long unruly black hair, a large black beard, and wild grey eyes.
 The villain, named Black Bart, robbed Wells Fargo stagecoaches and brought great fear to those who were unlucky enough to cross him.
 Boles may have read the Sacramento Union story.
 He told a Wells Fargo detective that the name popped into his head when he was writing the first poem, and he used it.

-Boles left only two authenticated verses.
+Although Boles received much notoriety for his poetic verses, he left only two that have been authenticated.
 The first was at the scene of the August 3, 1877, holdup of a stage traveling from Point Arena to Duncans Mills, California:

 The second verse was left at the site of his July 25, 1878, holdup of a stage traveling from Quincy to Oroville, California: